From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

 \subsection{Gödel Undecidability}

 For the purpose of this subsection, let $F$ denote a recursively enumerable formal system in which infinitely many different theorems can be proved.
 (See Definition \ref{DffRecursivelyEnumerableFormalSystems} for a definition of ``recursively enumerable.'')
 Let $\varphi$ be a primitive recursive enumeration of the theorems provable in $F$.
 Here, we think of theorems being ``different'' in a symbolic way.
-I.e., two theorems are the same if and only if they are the exact same sequence of symbols from the alphabet available in $F$.
+That is, two theorems are the same if and only if they are the exact same sequence of symbols from the alphabet available in $F$.
 This, in turn, is equivalent to the two theorems having the same Gödel number in a fixed Gödel numbering.

 Also, we will denote by $E^2:\IN\to\IN\times\IN$ a primitive recursive enumeration of $\IN^2$.
-I.e., $E^2$ is a total bijective function such that both component functions $E^2_i:\IN\to\IN$, $i=1,2$, are primitive recursive and such that the inverse $(E^2)^{-1}:\IN\times\IN\to\IN$ is primitive recursive.
+That is, $E^2$ is a total bijective function such that both component functions $E^2_i:\IN\to\IN$, $i=1,2$, are primitive recursive and such that the inverse $(E^2)^{-1}:\IN\times\IN\to\IN$ is primitive recursive.
 The existence of such an $E^2$ can, e.g., be proved using so-called pairing functions.

 We begin by defining our main object of study for this subsection.